Getting Started with Immuta's Request Application

 Domains are the foundation of federated governance in Immuta.
 They group related data sources and assign responsibility to the teams closest to the data.
 This structure decentralizes access decision-making while preserving enterprise-wide visibility and control.

-Use dynamic assignment to automate governance Leverage metadata—such as Connections tags, catalog tags, or tags curated in Immuta—to automatically place new data sources into the right domain as they’re onboarded.
-This ensures governance workflows and approvals are applied consistently without manual effort.
+Use dynamic assignment Leverage metadata—such as Connections tags, catalog tags, or tags curated in Immuta—to automatically place new data sources into the right domain as they’re onboarded.
+This ensures governance workflows are applied consistently without manual effort.

 Tip: Add identifiers for sensitive data discovery and create domain-scoped data policies to align fine-grained access control with business requirements, such as masking PCI or restricting rows by location.